 How are PCBs made?
 A Beginner's Guide to the PCB Manufacturing Process

-• single-sided boards,
+• single-sided circuit board,

-• double-sided boards,
+• double-sided circuit board,

-• multilayer boards.
+• multilayer circuit board.

-Parts of a Printed Circuit Board
+Key Parts of a Printed Circuit Board

 • Substrate